2015-2018 Jeep Wrangler and Wrangler Unlimited (JK)

 2015 • 2016 • 2017 • 2018

 In a nutshell: This article is an overview of your Jeep's audio system and its upgrade options.
 Use our vehicle selector to find the gear that will fit your Wranger or Wrangler Unlimited.

 Overview of the Jeep Wrangler and Wrangler Unlimited

 For the 2015 model year, Jeep continued the ongoing process of improving and refining the Wrangler and Wrangler Unlimited.
 Since both were very well-liked to begin with, this can only be considered good news for Jeep enthusiasts.

-The "JK" series, introduced in 2007, has been pretty close to perfect right from the beginning.
+The "JK" series, introduced in 2007, was pretty close to perfect right from the beginning.
 If you're into hardcore Jeep activities, these Wranglers are ready when you are.
 But if you also have a normal life that involves commuting, shopping, kids, and other things that don't involve climbing over house-sized boulders, they're totally into that, too.

 For our purposes, the most significant updates in 2015 were in the audio department.
 The standard system grew to 8 speakers with the addition of two soundbar tweeters, while the premium system changed to a 9-speaker Alpine package with a subwoofer in the cargo floor.
 Both of these are better than what they replaced, but if you're as serious about sound as you are about exploring the great outdoors, you'll want to upgrade.
 The Torx tool kit Jeep includes as standard equipment will come in very handy when you do.

 The nav receiver can be replaced by single-DIN (2" tall) or double-DIN (4" tall) aftermarket models (Crutchfield Research Photo)